Performance Evaluation Tests

 training program.
 They can be used to satisfy the athlete's competitive urge

 out of season.
-Maximal tests demand the athlete's maximum effort, so they are useful at times as a training unit in their own right.
+Maximal tests demand the athlete's maximum effort, so they are sometimes useful as a training unit in their own right.

 What factors may influence test